|

 numbers.
 Apart from the existence of the numeric system (and the numbers'

+participation in it) individual numbers have no meaning.
 Thus, our number system is seen as an objective tool—a tool that does

 not reflect human preference, emotion, or inconsistency.
 As such it